storopoli/scrow/README.md

 1. Collaborative resolution: 2-of-2 Buyer + Seller.
 1. Timelocked dispute resolution: 2-of-3 (Buyer or Seller) + Third Party.

-Satoshi Escrow is a static webpage that can be used offline in an air gapped computer for you to generate, sign, and broadcast raw transactions.
-The users fund an escrow address that was generated using the parties npubs.
-As for now the users need to fund the address trhough an coinjoin.
+Satoshi Escrow is a static webpage that can be used offline (or online) in an air gapped computer for you to generate, sign, and broadcast raw transactions directly through the webpage or using a wallet of choice.
+The main working principle is the users use coinjoin to fund an escrow address that was generated using the parties npubs and they can resolve the escrow using a collaborative or a dispute approach with respectively 2-of-2 and 2-of-3 multisig with timelock.

 ## State of the Art